-Through male breast reduction, Dr. Howrigan can provide a firmer, flatter chest contour for men who have excess breast tissue, a condition known as gynecomastia.
-To achieve these goals, plastic surgeons use techniques such as liposuction and surgical tissue removal.
+Through male breast reduction surgery, Dr. Howrigan Boston plastic surgeon can provide a firmer, flatter chest contour for men who have excess breast tissue, a condition known as gynecomastia.
+To achieve these goals, plastic surgeons use techniques such as liposuction procedure and surgical tissue removal.

 For a man, excess breast tissue consists of both fatty tissue and glandular tissue.
 It may be sensitive or tender and often causes embarrassment.
 Gynecomastia can affect men of all ages, including adolescent boys.
 Many sufferers choose to hide it or ignore it rather than seek treatment.

 The cause of gynecomastia is not clearly defined.
 Sometimes, it is the result of a hormonal problem that can stem from different inherent or lifestyle-related factors.
 Anabolic steroids, impaired liver function, testosterone deficiency and medications have been linked to this condition.
 Before considering male breast reduction in Boston, you should see your primary physician to investigate and resolve possible causes of gynecomastia.

 Dr. Howrigan will first evaluate your condition to determine if male breast reduction in Boston can meet your needs.
 She may need to see an MRI or mammogram to determine the composition of your excess breast tissue.

 The surgery requires about 1 hour under local or general anesthesia (depending on the amount of tissue to be removed).
 Incisions are made around the pigmented area of the nipple to minimize scar visibility.
 The doctor will then excise glandular tissue and/or remove fat with liposuction.
 In cases of large volume removal, the doctor may also need to remove skin in order to achieve satisfactory results.
 When tissue removal has been completed, the doctor closes the incisions and wraps the chest in gauze.